Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Components of the Cascade

-The process of distinguishing linearly varying background and noisy pixels is a challenge and critical since the background subtraction model intrinsically has no additional attribute to separate them.
-For this scenario, in our approach we introduce a "Scene Prior" for every pixel of the frame (equation 1).
-The non-parametric probability distribution for the pixels assuming independent R,G,B channels j is now given too.
-The Scene Prior basically provides a temporal distribution of the pixel value over N frames, with higher accuracy than the GMM model (in equation 2) during training.
-The choice of N is empirical and depends on how much dynamic background and foreground is present in the training frames.
+\textbf{Scene Prior in Background Model}: The process of distinguishing linearly varying background and noisy pixels is a challenge and critical since the background subtraction model intrinsically has no additional attribute to separate them.
+For this scenario, in our approach we introduce a prior probability for every pixel (eqn \ref{eqn:2}).
+The non-parametric probability distribution for the pixels assuming independent R,G,B channels is now given too.
+The Scene prior basically provides an non-parametric estimate of pixel-values value over $N$ frames during training.
+The choice of $N$ is empirical and depends on how much dynamic background and foreground is present in the training frames.
 To obtain complete variability we choose as large N as possible.
 Henceforth we refer to Scene Prior as the prior.
 In the training phase we estimate the underlying temporal distribution of pixels by calculating the kernel function that approximates the said distribution.
-Our case primarily concentrates on long surveillance videos with sufficient information (no or very little foreground) available in the training sequence, and this is what decides N.

-For the standard GMM model (assuming the covariance matrix is diagonal), the parameters updates include:

-Where $K_{\sigma}$, represents the kernel function and $\sigma$ the scale or bandwidth.
+Our case primarily concentrates on long surveillance videos with sufficient information (minimal foreground) available in the training sequence that decides $N$.
+For the standard GMM model(assuming the covariance matrix is diagonal) the updates of the parameters include: Where $K_{\sigma}$, represents the gaussian kernel and $\sigma$ the scale or bandwidth.
 This Kernel function is calculated to provide the modes of the different pixels.
-Where $\eta$ represents the pixel mode distribution obtained in equation 1, where $\omega_i$ represents the ratio of the component i in the distribution of pixel $I_n(x,y)$ and $\mu_i$, $\sigma_i$ are the parameters of the component, $M$ represents 0 or 1 based on a component match and finally $\alpha$ represents the learning rate of the pixel model.
-The $\alpha$ is initialized for all pixels usually, there has been work in adapting it based on the pixel entropy.
+Where $\eta$ represents the pixel mode distribution obtained in equation \ref{eqn:2}, where $\omega_i$ represents the ratio of the component i in the distribution of pixel $I_n(x,y)$, and $\mu_i$,$\sigma_i$ are the parameters of the component, $M$ represents 0 or 1 based on a component match and finally $\alpha$ represents the learning rate of the pixel model.
+The $\alpha$ is intialised for all pixels usually, there has been work in adapting it based on the pixel entropy.
 We use the pixel gradient value distribution to do the same.